OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ### Logical Operators

-The following logical operators can be used inside a variability expression.
+The following logical operators can be used inside a logic expression.

 | Keyname  | Input                                       | Output  | Description                                        |
 |----------|---------------------------------------------|---------|----------------------------------------------------|